 6. Try Something New and Rewarding

 You know how people are going to be filling up restaurants, malls, and cinemas on Valentine’s?
 This means that there are fewer visitors in places like museums, galleries, teashops, wine bars, libraries, and workshops.
 Visit these places without the crowd.
 You get to enjoy your time without rushing.
-Events are more likely to have less visitors too.
+Events are more likely to have fewer visitors too.
 If you are an animal lover, look for rescue events near you.
 Fall in love and adopt a pet if you can.

 It’s the perfect time to try a new project.
 Whether it’s journaling, something handcrafted, a homemade recipe, or building a bookshelf, you can take this time to finally get it started.